FTC refiles antitrust case against Facebook, argues no social network comes close to its scale

 “No other personal social networking provider in the United States remotely approaches Facebook’s scale,” the agency said in the complaint.

-The FTC is attempting to course correct after it suffered a stunning setback earlier this summer, when a federal judge threw out its suit against the tech giant, along with a similar case from state attorneys general.
+The refiling is the FTC’s attempt to course correct after it suffered a stunning setback earlier this summer, when a federal judge threw out its suit against the tech giant, along with a similar case from state attorneys general.
 The Facebook case is the most high-profile challenge that the agency has brought against a tech company in decades, and it’s widely being watched as a bellwether of the growing movement in Washington to curb concentration in the tech industry.

+“Facebook lacked the business acumen and technical talent to survive the transition to mobile.
+After failing to compete with new innovators, Facebook illegally bought or buried them when their popularity became an existential threat,” said Holly Vedova, Acting Director of the FTC’s Bureau of Competition.

+Facebook did not immediately respond to request for comment, but the company said on Twitter that it was reviewing the case.

 The filing is also the most high-profile action to date under the agency’s new Democratic majority, helmed by Big Tech critic Lina Khan.
 Khan inherited the Facebook case from the previous Trump-appointed chair, but her ability to see it to a successful conclusion could define her legacy as an antitrust enforcer.